-Leading enterprises, including many Fortune 500 companies, have traditionally been seen as the most viable avenue for innovation.
-But it's not just well-known corporations focused on building entrepreneurial ecosystems and launching new ventures.
+Corporations have traditionally been seen as the best avenue for building new startups.
+But it's not just Fortune 500 companies focused on building entrepreneurial ecosystems and launching new businesses.

-Increasingly, renowned universities across the U.S. are leveraging funding from their boards of trustees and local and state governments to bring together top minds in and outside their schools to tap into the minds of — and ideas from — students, alumni, and industry experts.
+Many universities nationwide are now using funding from their boards of trustees and local and state governments to turn business ideas from students, alumni, and local industry experts into brand new companies.

-High Alpha Innovation Managing Director Matt Brady spoke with venture studio leaders at three such universities during an insightful session at our latest Alloy event, an annual venture-building summit that convenes innovators and entrepreneurs from all over.
+High Alpha Innovation General Manager Matt Brady spoke with venture studio leaders at these universities at Alloy, our annual Venture-Building Summit that brings together today's top innovators and entrepreneurs.

-Allan Gray, the Executive Director of Digital Innovation in Agri-food Systems Laboratory (DIAL) Ventures at Purdue University, kicked off the conversation by explaining the school's approach to developing startups in the agriculture and food space.
+Allan Gray, the Executive Director of Digital Innovation in Agri-food Systems Laboratory (DIAL) Ventures at Purdue University, explained the school's approach to developing startups in the agriculture and food space.

 "The way DIAL Ventures and our venture studio works is really more outside-in," said Allan.

-Allan noted the entire DIAL team — in tandem with High Alpha Innovation, the studio's dedicated venture partner — regularly speaks with industry partners (e.g., agriculture retailers, farmers) to discover their challenges are.
+Allan noted the DIAL team regularly speaks with industry partners (e.g., agriculture retailers, farmers) to discover their challenges.

 "If that technology [that could help industry partners] exists at Purdue, great," said Allan.
 "If it doesn't exist yet, great.
 It's not a requirement of us to try to [create] it."
 Rather, Allen added it simply informs DIAL that a sizable opportunity exists in the market.